A Complete Guide to Drawdown Lifetime Mortgages

 A Drawdown Equity Release and Your Means-Tested Benefits

-One of the reasons why most people opt to take the drawdown option is because it’s the most reliable option since it’s less likely to impact your means-tested benefits.
+One of the reasons why most people opt to take the drawdown option is because it’s less likely to impact your means-tested benefits than other forms of equity release.

 With bank savings limits imposed by the Department of Work and Pensions (DWP) and local authorities, it’s crucial that you don’t breach your balances when you release equity – this has the potential of affecting your eligibility to certain benefits.